 FAs are confused about their own behavior, needs, and desires, and can be self-critical and wonder why they can’t ever make relationships work.
 They feel internally disoriented and confused and they act disorganized and chaotic toward others.
 This can lead to a chronic sense of being “broken” and having no idea why they behave the way they do.

 FAs can mistype themselves as one of the other insecure styles, depending on which strategies they rely on most heavily or are most consciously aware of.
 It can also depend on who they are with and which strategies the other person employs–with a Dismissive-Avoidant person, the FA could look more Anxious and with an Anxious person they could look more Avoidant.

 The good news is that FA can be healed.
-Some places on the internet make it sounds like FA people are lost souls who will be in therapy the rest of their lives.
+Some places on the internet (and some books about attachment) make it sounds like FA people are lost souls who will never be able to get over their trauma.
 This is not true.
 Thais Gibson who created the Personal Development School was FA.
 She has a lot of free YouTube videos about FA that I highly recommend you watch if you think you are FA.
-(As you may have guessed, I am also FA, so I feel strongly about it).
+I am FA, and I have written a longer post about that, so I feel strongly about it!

 How to Heal Insecure Attachment

 I am still in the process of healing my attachment style, but this is what has helped me so far.